PBCrush22/pet-feeder-iot/README.md

 This project is an automated pet feeder controlled via Blynk and an ESP8266 microcontroller.
 The feeder can dispense food at scheduled times or manually via a button in the Blynk app.

-## Project Details

-To learn more about the project, including setup instructions and component details, please visit the [project website](https://sites.google.com/student.monash.edu/iot-pet-feeder/home).

 ## Features

 - Schedule feeding times: Set up specific times for automatic feeding to ensure your pet gets regular meals.